IBM/fraud-prediction-using-FPPredictPlus/README.md

 # Summary

 With this, we have come to an end of this tutorial.
-We have learnt how to use FP Predict Plus platform for building AI models using GUI and also explored how to churn out predictions on the new dataset.
+We have learnt how to use FP Predict Plus platform for building AI models using `Classification` technique and also explored how to churn out predictions on the new dataset.
 This platform will be beneficial for developers, data scientists to build AI solutions quickly under different domains.

 # Related Links